 Campus ID Card

 Once added to WebSTAC, preferred names will be reflected on WUSTL ID cards.
 Students are encouraged to re-print their WUSTL ID cards as soon as possible, at no additional cost, if replacing an existing card to reflect a preferred name.
-Students also have the option of retaking their photo for their WUSTL ID cards during that time, and that new photo will be reflected in University systems, such as Faces.
+Students also have the option of retaking their photo for their WUSTL ID cards during that time, and that new photo will be reflected in University systems.
 The WUSTL ID card is not a legal form of identification.
-A student should carry a driver’s license or other legal identification when leaving campus or needing to provide legal identification.
+A student should carry a driver’s license or other government issued identification when leaving campus or needing to provide legal identification.
 For more information about campus ID cards, please visit card.wustl.edu

-You will have the opportunity to display a legal name or a preferred name on a diploma using the intent to graduate form.
-The university considers the diploma to be a ceremonial document, and thus you may enter a familiar or preferred name to be used in lieu of your name of record for this purpose.
-However, please be advised that in some situations your diploma may need to be used as a legal document, and the name appearing on your diploma may need to match other legal documents you possess.
+When students file an official Intent to Graduate in WebSTAC, a legal name or a preferred name on a diploma using the intent to graduate form in WebSTAC.
+The university considers the diploma to be a ceremonial document, and so students may enter a familiar or preferred name to be used in lieu of your name of record for this purpose.
+However, in some situations the diploma may need to be used as a legal official document, and the name appearing on your diploma may need to match other legal documents you possess.
 For further information on this, contact your school registrar.

-To change your WUSTL key, contact the Office of the University Registrar at 314-935-5908 or 314-935-5919.
+To request a change to your WUSTL Key ID please contact WashU IT Service Desk at (314) 933-3333.
 You can also learn more by clicking the link “More Info on changing your WUSTL Key” on your user profile beside the space for entering a preferred first name.

 Legal Name & Name of Record

-Your name of record must appear on official transcripts, paychecks, payroll records, financial aid documents and official health records.
+Your name of record, the official record of WashU, must appear on official transcripts, paychecks, payroll records, financial aid documents and official health records.

 The process for changing your legal name varies by state and country of residence and reason for the change.
 The university cannot change a legal name.
-You must pursue a legal name change with your state of residence and/or federal authorities and then submit a legal name change document (typically a court order) to the Office of the University Registrar.
-A student employee must also submit an updated I-9 form.
+You must pursue a legal name change; the process will vary depending on state and/or country issuing documents.
+Then submit appropriate documentation to the Office of the University Registrar.
+A student employee must also submit an updated I-9 form, please contact the Human Resources office.
 Please note that U.S. residents must change their legal name with the Social Security Administration as well.

 As you make the decision to use a preferred name, please note that you may be required to disclose your preferred name together with your legal name on future documents including, but not limited to: background checks, professional licensure applications, graduate school/employment applications, and immigration applications.